ebloc/ebloc-broker/docs/convert/source/geth.md

 Address: {a0a50a64cac0744dea5287d1025b8ef28aeff36e}
 ```

 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
 Please enter a difficult passphrase for your account.

 You should see your `Keystore File (UTC / JSON)`under `keystore` directory.

 ```bash
 [~/eBlocPOA]$ ls keystore
 UTC--2018-02-14T10-46-54.423218000Z--a0a50a64cac0744dea5287d1025b8ef28aeff36e
 ```

-**On the console, use:**
+**Using Console:**

 You can also create your Ethereum account inside your `geth-client`.
 Here your `Keystore File` will be created with root permission, `eBlocWallet` will not able to unlock it.